Education

 Books

 Christian Smith and Amy Adamczyk.
-(Forthcoming in April 2021).
+2021.
 Handing Down the Faith: How Parents Pass Their Religion on to the Next Generation.
-New York, NY: Oxford University Press.
+New York: Oxford University Press.

 Amy Adamczyk.
 2017.
 Cross-National Public Opinion about Homosexuality: Examining Attitudes across the Globe.
-Berkeley, CA: University of California Press.
+Oakland, CA: University of California Press.

-- Summaries of the book’s findings were published in The Conversation (over 80K reads), Newsweek, Salon, PinkNews, Plus Magazine, Huffington Post, and Academic Minute.
+• Summaries of the book’s findings were published in The Conversation (currently 104K reads), Newsweek, Salon, PinkNews, Plus Magazine, Gayety, Huffington Post, and the Academic Minute.

 Research Summary